cyclejs/cyclejs/docs/data-flow-nodes.md

   View ─────> Intent
 ```

-Each of these components is supposed to work like a function, i.e., takes input, releases
+Each of these nodes is supposed to work like a function, i.e., takes input, releases
 output.
-However, it is impossible to express this using JavaScript functions.
+However, it is impossible to express these using JavaScript functions.
 Here is a
 naïve attempt:

 ```javascript